Salomons - CCCU

 Documents required

-All applicants are required to submit the following documents as part of their application.
+In addition to providing a document confirming your eligibility for GBC status, all applicants are required to submit the following documents as part of their application.
 Failure to provide the following will unfortunately result in your application not being considered:

 • A conversion course transcript (if applicable).